jamesplease/sourcemap-options/README.md

 Type: `string`  `function`
 Default: `undefined`

 To customize the name or location of the generated source map, pass a string to indicate where to write the source map to.
-If a function is provided, the uglify destination is passed as the argument and the return value will be used as the file name.
+If a function is provided, the destination file path is passed as the argument and the return value will be used as the file name.

 #### sourceMapStyle